Policy for Inclusion

-The Leader of Learning for Inclusion, Liz Fox
+The Leader of Learning for Inclusion, Julie Fountain

 Class teachers and phase leaders

-Ø write, use and review individual education plans (in conference with children, inclusion Leaders of Learning and parents) for children with Education Health and Care Plans (EHC Plans), and for those needing SEN support
+- write, use and review individual education plans (in conference with children, inclusion Leaders of Learning and parents) for children with Education Health and Care Plans (EHC Plans)

 Parents and Carers

 Parents and Carers are consulted and their views considered at every stage of action taken by school in relation to their child.
 Our aim is to work in partnership so that we support the child to be as good a learner as possible.